 What does this mean?

 People participating in the energy and climate debate should be very careful of always approaching these issues from a developed world point of view.
 This view is simply not applicable to the part of the world where the most energy is consumed and the most CO2 is emitted.
 In fact, two short decades from now, the developing world may very well emit triple the amount of CO2 of the developed world.

 It is vital that we accept the objective reality that developing world citizens will not prioritize pollution reduction (CO2 and other) over economic growth unless it is very cheap and highly practical.
 Clean solutions need to come pretty close to a steady, dispatchable coal-fired electricity supply at $0.04/kWh, practical and reliable new cars at $10000 apiece, and direct industrial heat at $0.01/kWh (coal at $70/ton).

-Realistically, this implies CO2 capture and storage (CCS), nuclear and large hydro for electricity, a great focus on more efficient internal combustion engines and hybrids for transportation and CCS for direct industrial applications.
+Realistically, this implies CCS-ready fossil fuels, nuclear and large hydro for electricity, a great focus on more efficient internal combustion engines and hybrids for transportation and CCS-ready direct industrial applications.
 The green dream of solar panels, wind turbines, batteries and EVs quite simply is nowhere close to being able to facilitate rapid developing world growth (see this previous article for example).